Report a question

 56 / 100

-56. (A) The number 1 is the multiplicative identity for both rational numbers and integers.
+56. What is the multiplicative identity for rational numbers?

 57 / 100